-1. The school nurse will develop a medication administration plan for each student before medication may be administered by any staff member.
-The school nurse will also review regularly all documentation pertaining to the administration of medication for students.

-2. The qualified personnel for schools approved by the School Medical Advisor and school nurse will be formally trained by the school nurse or School Medical Advisor prior to administering medication.
+- 1. The school nurse will develop a medication administration plan for each student before medication may be administered by any staff member.
+The school nurse will also review regularly all documentation pertaining to the administration of medication for students. - 2.
+The qualified personnel for schools approved by the School Medical Advisor and school nurse will be formally trained by the school nurse or School Medical Advisor prior to administering medication.
 The school nurse, acting as designee and under the direction of the School Medical Advisor, will annually instruct such staff members in the administration of medication.
-The training shall include, but not be limited to:

-a.
-The generic principles of safe administration of medications.

-b.
-Review of state statute and school regulations regarding administration of medication by school personnel.

-c.
-Procedural aspects of the administration of medication, including the safe handling and storage of medication, and documentation.

-d.
-Specific information related to each student's medication and each student's medication plan including the name and generic name of the medication, indications for medication, dosage, routes, time and frequency of administration, therapeutic effects of the medication, potential side effects, overdose or missed dose of the medication, and when to implement emergency interventions.

-3. A list of qualified personnel successfully trained and approved to administer medication along with documentation of the annual update of trainees shall be available in the Health Office submitted to the Superintendent by the nursing supervisor each year.
+The training shall include, but not be limited to: - A. The generic principles of safe administration of medications. - B. Review of state statute and school regulations regarding administration of medication by school personnel. - C. Procedural aspects of the administration of medication, including the safe handling and storage of medication, and documentation. - D. Specific information related to each student's medication and each student's medication plan including the Brand name and generic name of the medication, indications for medication, dosage, routes, time and frequency of administration, therapeutic effects of the medication, potential side effects, overdose or missed dose of the medication, and when to implement emergency interventions. - 3.
+A list of qualified personnel successfully trained and approved to administer medication along with documentation of the annual update of trainees shall be submitted to the Superintendent by the nursing supervisor on October 31 of each year.
 All such individuals including school nurses and nurse practitioners must have also satisfactorily passed the criminal background check.
-The documentation shall include the dates of general and student-specific training, the content of the training, individuals who have successfully completed general and student-specific administration of medication training for the current school year, and names and credentials of the nurse or School Medical Advisor trainer or trainers.

-4. A current list of those authorized to give medication shall be maintained in the school.
+The documentation shall include the dates of general and student-specific training, the content of the training, individuals who have successfully completed general and student-specific administration of medication training for the current school year, and names and credentials of the nurse or School Medical Advisor trainer or trainers. - 4.
+A current list of those authorized to give medication shall be maintained in the school.

-A child with diabetes may test his/her own blood glucose level per the written order of a Connecticut-licensed physician stating the need and the capacity of such child to conduct self-testing, along with the written authorization of the parent/guardian.
-The Board may request written acknowledgement from the parent/guardian, and have the school nurse approve the student's ability to test his/her blood glucose independently but may not deny the student's right to test if the school the written order from the physican or APRN.
-The time and location of such blood glucose self-testing by a child with diabetes on school grounds shall not be restricted.
+A child with diabetes may test his/her own blood glucose level per the written order of a physician or advanced practice nurse stating the need and the capacity of such child to conduct self-testing, along with the written authorization of the parent/guardian.
 Such self-testing shall be pursuant to guidelines promulgated by the Commissioner of Education.